 Note: This post may contains affiliate links.
 That means that if you click on them and buy anything at all, I'll get a small commission from the sale (at no additional cost to you).
 For more information, read my disclosure policy.

-7 Ways to Help a Friend in Crisis (on a Tight Budget)
+7 Ways to Help a Friend in Crisis When You’re Broke

 Listening is one of the most valuable things you can do to help a friend in crisis, and it doesn’t cost a penny.
 Just listen.
 Listen while they talk about what’s going on.
 Listen when they cry.
 Try not to offer any solutions unless they’re asking for ideas.